-Benefit Description

-Dental Services (Continued)

-Diago Nata Vara Diagram and antida consular for a diatric doubtle comissa

-Please Note: Your Plan may provide coverage for pediatric dental services.
-Please see your associated rider to determine if you have this coverage.
+Prior Approval Required: Prior Approval is required for general anesthesia for dentistry.
+You must obtain Prior Approval for coverage under this benefit.
+If you use a Plan Provider located within the Service Area, he/she will seek Prior Approval for you.
+The Prior Approval process is initiated by calling: 1-800-708-4414.
+Please see section I.F.
+PRIOR APPROVAL for more information.

-73 .
-Diabetes Services and Supplies
+74. Diabetes Services and Supplies

 Diabetes Self-Management and Training/Diabetic Eye Examinations/Foot Care:

-The Plan covers outpatient self-management education and training for the treatment of diabetes, including medical nutrition therapy services, used to diagnose or treat insulin-dependent diabetes, non-insulin dependent diabetes, or gestational diabetes.
-Services must be provided on an individual basis and be provided by a Plan Provider.
+The Plan covers outpatient self-management education and training programs provided by the ambulatory diabetes education facilities authorized by the Diabetes Control Project within the Maine Bureau of Health for the treatment of diabetes, including medical nutrition therapy services, used to diagnose or treat insulin-dependent diabetes, non-insulin dependent diabetes, or gestational diabetes.
+Services must be provided on an individual basis.
 Benefits also include medical eye exams (dilated retinal exams) and preventive foot care.
 Diabetes equipment and supplies are also covered.

 Some equipment and supplies listed below may be furnished by a Durable Medical Equipment (DME) provider or a pharmacy.
 Your Member Cost Sharing is based on who furnishes the equipment and/or supplies.

 The following items are covered:

 Diabetes Equipment (covered under your DME benefit):

-Blood glucose monitors
+- Blood glucose monitors

-Continuous glucose monitors
+- Continuous glucose monitors

-Dosage gauges
+- Dosage gauges

-• Injectors
+- Injectors

-Insulin pumps (including supplies) and infusion devices
+- Insulin pumps (including supplies) and infusion devices

-Lancet devices
+- Lancet devices

-Therapeutic molded shoes and inserts
+- Therapeutic molded shoes and inserts

-Visual magnifying aids
+- Visual magnifying aids

-Voice synthesizers
+- Voice synthesizers

 Please see the "Durable Medical Equipment (DME)" benefit for more information.

-Pharmacy Supplies (covered at a pharmacy)::
+Pharmacy Supplies (covered at a pharmacy):

-Blood glucose strips
+- Blood glucose strips

-Certain blood glucose monitors
+- Certain blood glucose monitors

-Certain insulin pumps (including supplies) and infusion devices
+- Certain insulin pumps (including supplies) and infusion devices

-Flash glucose monitors (including supplies)
+- Flash glucose monitors (including supplies)

-Insulin, insulin needles and syringes
+- Insulin, insulin needles and syringes

-• Lancets
+- Lancets

-Oral agents for controlling blood sugar
+- Oral agents for controlling blood sugar

-Urine and ketone test strips
+- Urine and ketone test strips

-For coverage of pharmacy items listed above, you must get a prescription from your Plan Provider and present it at a participating pharmacy.
+For coverage of pharmacy items listed above, you must get a prescription from your Provider and present it at a participating pharmacy.
 Member Cost Sharing for up to a 30 day supply of insulin will not exceed \$35 in accordance with state law.
-You can find participating pharmacies by
+You can find participating pharmacies by logging into your secure online account at www.harvardpilgrim.org or by calling Member Services at 1-877-907-4742.

+Please see the "Drug Coverage" benefit for more information.